In January of 2020, I had Diastasis Recti Surgery. My surgeon repaired both a hernia and my diastasis recti gap.

 Does physical therapy fix diastasis recti?

 In my case, my physical therapist (who would arguably be financially motivated to urge physical therapy over surgery) said my diastasis (a 6-finger gap) was beyond what could be helped by physical therapy alone.
+Doing proper DR exercises did help manage my symptoms and improve my appearance while I waited for surgery, though.

 From my experience (and from communicating with other DR moms in this Facebook group + This DR Facebook Group), physical therapy might help improve functionality.
 Exercise, physical therapy, and diet improved my appearance and functionality somewhat, but the gap remained, limiting my core strength.
 When I laid on my back, my intestines bulged and I could (uncomfortably) feel and see my food working its way through–not normal!
 My physical therapist recommended surgery to close the gap and restore full functionality.